Minimally invasive innovation inspired by our patients

 Backed by 20 years of research

-Dr. Abbasi has dedicated the last 20 years to researching and perfecting Inspired Spine’s minimally invasive keyhole procedures.
+Dr. Abbasi has dedicated the last 20 years to researching and perfecting Inspired Spine’s advanced fluoroscopic minimally invasive spinal surgery procedures.
 He has aimed to improve results not merely 10% to 15% but 100% to 300% in many different areas.
 His work has made him one of the leading authorities in minimally invasive treatments of the spine and one of the most experienced surgeons performing the revolutionary OLLIF (Oblique Lateral Lumbar Interbody Fusion) procedure.

-Published clinical studies and thousands of satisfied patients attest to the safety and effectiveness of our keyhole technology.
+Published clinical studies and thousands of satisfied patients attest to the safety and effectiveness of our advanced MIS technology.
 Inspired Spine has truly found the key to making back pain treatment easier for patients.

 However, what’s easy on patients, can be difficult for surgeons.
-In an effort to make keyhole spine surgery the new standard of care, Dr. Abbasi and Inspired Spine have developed a rigorous training program for Inspired Spine surgeons and partners.
+In an effort to make advanced fluoroscopic minimally invasive spine surgery the new standard of care, Dr. Abbasi and Inspired Spine have developed a rigorous training program for Inspired Spine surgeons and partners.
 Click here to find an authorized Inspired Spine provider.

 For Medical Professionals

-If you are an experienced neurosurgeon who is interested in taking your practice to the next level contact Inspired Spine to learn more about our Keyhole Surgery training program.
+If you are an experienced neurosurgeon who is interested in taking your practice to the next level contact Inspired Spine to learn more about our Advanced Fluoroscopic Minimally Invasive Spinal Surgery training program.